 Adding Media to your Article

 Having media in your article is very important.
 When adding media to your article, it is important to rename your pictures BEFORE adding them to the site.
 WordPress has a SINGLE directory for all uploaded media files, so it helps to rename your files to something to do with your successful article.
-This helps your article rank higher AND helps you locate the files for easily adding to your article.
+This helps your article rank higher AND enables you to locate the data for quickly adding to your article.

 Click the ‘Add Media‘ button above your word box, and you can choose to ‘Upload‘ or from the ‘Media Library‘ that is the images that have been uploaded previously.
-Be sure to edit the images tags and include your SEO keyword and add in alternate text and a caption if necessary.
+Be sure to edit the pictures tags and include your SEO keyword and add in alternate text and a caption if necessary.
 You can also change the word wrapping for each image by clicking it once it is inserted into your article.
-Experiment with what looks best for your article or your own personal preferences.
-I prefer to add images in after the appropriate header and have the paragraph wrap around the images.
+Experiment with what looks best for your article or your personal preferences.
+I prefer to add pictures in after the appropriate header and have the paragraph wrap around the photos.

 You can also group your media into a gallery when you are adding it to your site by clicking the ‘Create Gallery‘ button to the left.

 An essential part of getting your successful article to rank is to add links.
 These can be internal to Inov3D or external to other sites.
 Ideally, you want to have a combination of both and use them effectively.
 To add a link to your article simple, select some text, and select the chain link icon from up above.
 In the window that opens, you can search through articles that are published on Inov3d, or add an external HTTP address.
 Click the apply button, and you are all set.
 It also helps to make your link words BOLD to make them stand out more.
 Don’t add ‘Click Here‘ or some variation of that.
 Use the text in your sentence that pertains to the link.